How to burglar-proof your home and improve home security

 "Burglars don’t want to be in your house for any longer than they have to," says Gordon.
 "The average time spent on a burglary is eight minutes, so the items most likely to be stolen are those that are clearly in sight, just inside an open door or window."

-Hot items for burglars include mobile phones, tablets, computers, cash, power tools, jewellery, passports and even bikes.
+Hot items for burglars include mobile phones, tablets, laptops, cash, power tools, jewellery, passports and even bikes.
 When you're away from home, make valuables difficult to find by keeping them locked in a safe or in hidden drawers.

 Secure valuable documents and identifiers

-Valuable documents and sensitive information are in demand with burglars as identify theft becomes a lucrative crime with more of our lives taking place online.
+Valuable documents and sensitive personal information are in demand with burglars as identify theft becomes a lucrative crime with more of our lives taking place online.

 Many households increase their risk of identity theft by leaving key documents such as passports, tax returns, bank statements and utility bills out in plain sight for burglars to steal.
-This information can be used to access your identity and money, so always keep these contents in a locked drawer or cabinet, and keep the keys in a secure location.
+This information can be used to access your identity and money, so always keep these contents in a locked drawer or safe, and keep the keys in a secure location.

 Leave a spare set of keys with a trusted person